Most major financial institutions fall into two categories – credit unions or banks.

 Remember, credit unions aim to offer the best customer service, not simply to make profits.
 In fact, there are credit unions that even consider members with poor credit scores, and work with them to make sure they get a loan that best suits their needs.

 Interestingly, some credit unions have even gone so far as to set a limit on charging interest.
-That means that for people looking to buy homes or cars who have a bad credit rating, a credit union may be an ideal option as they charge lower fees.
+This means that, for people with bad credit ratings, one of the most crucial advantages of a credit union is that they can buy homes and cars through low-interest loans.

 Although credit unions have rules regulating who can join or qualify for certain loans, they’re generally much more forgiving than banks.

 Once you join the institution, you automatically become a member for life.
 This means you can operate a checking account, make an application for a credit card, or borrow money.